Don’t miss the celebration of JFK100 at the Presidential Library and Museum in Boston

 - Entrance to the Library is free as part of the Go Boston card.
 If you purchase a Boston CityPass you can avail of a 50% discount on the entrance which is available up to 31 Mar 2018.

+Discover more New England hidden gems and off the beaten path destinations.
 Interested in visiting Boston?
-Contact us today to hear more about our latest offers!
+Contact us today to hear more about our latest holiday deals to Boston!